Download page Configure Business Journeys.

 - Slow threshold duration must be greater than 30 minutes.

 - In the Controller UI, navigate to Analytics > Business Journeys.
 A list of existing Business Journeys (if any) displays.

 - To define milestones, click + Add Milestone.

 - Type a name.

-- From the Type drop-down, select the source of the analytics data, such as Transactions, Logs, Browser Requests, and Mobile Requests.
+- From the Type dropdown, select the source of the analytics data, such as Transactions, Logs, Browser Requests, and Mobile Requests.

-In the case of Transactions, specify the Application, Tier, and Business Transaction for each milestone you intend to create.
+For Transactions, specify the Application, Tier, and Business Transaction for each milestone you intend to create.
 For Analytics, the tier represents a Java Virtual Machine (JVM) service, such as an authentication service, in your application environment.
 Business Transaction is the cross-tier processing path representing the request for a service provided by the application.

 The primary key field is not populated for subsequent milestones because the primary key might have different field names in the event type for different milestones.